gfteix/my-aws-cdk-project/README.md

 - API Gateway

 CI/CD Ready:
 Every commit on any branch triggers unit tests and lint validation.
 Any commit to the dev or main branch triggers a deployment to AWS.
-And each environment has its own CDK stack.
+Each environment has its own CDK stack.

 Tasks:
 - [x] Github Actions to deploy applications to AWS
-- [x] Github Actions to run unit and lint tests for each committed commit
+- [x] Github Actions to run unit tests and lint for each commit
 - [x] Improve deployment pipeline:
     - Merge into Dev Branch -> Deploy into Dev env
-    - Merge into main branch -> Deploy to production environment
+    - Merge into main branch -> Deploy to Prod environment
-    - Requires approval to deploy to product
+    - Requires approval to deploy to production
 - [x] API Gateway
 - [] Samples to run locally
 - [] Unit tests